tai-team-ai/ai-for-u-frontend/README.md

 git commit -m "descriptive commit message" git push --set-upstream origin feature/new-feature-branch
 ```
 5. Submit a pull request by either going to https://github.com/ai-for-u/ai-for-u-frontend/pulls or by clicking the link that appears in terminal after the initial push.
+Move your task to the `Pull request` column.
 6. Have someone review your code.
-7. Merge code to main
+7. Merge code to main.
+Move your task tothe `Done` column.

 ## Project Structure